 - 1. Reliable internet access that will allow completion and submission of assignments on time. - 2.
-Appropriate software including Microsoft Office (written assignments must be submitted in word format). - 3.
-Microphone and camera for recording presentations or attending office hours via Skype.
+Microsoft Office or equivalent (written assignments must be submitted in Word format). - 3.
+Microphone & camera for recording presentations or attending office hours via zoom/skype.